-The Association did not perform a yearly inventory as required by Section 12-6-10 NMSA 1978, see finding 2009-004.
+The Association performed a capital asset inventory as required by Section 12-6-10 NMSA 1978.

 3. REVENUE

 Identify the nature and amount of revenue from sources by reviewing the budget, agreements, rate schedules, and underlying documentation.

 a) Perform an analytical review; test actual revenue compared to budgeted revenue for the year for each type of revenue.